SciML/OrdinaryDiffEq.jl/docs/src/imex/IMEXMultistep.md

 # OrdinaryDiffEqIMEXMultistep

 Solvers if your system of ordinary differential equations can be split up into the sum of a stiff and non-stiff part.
+These are "standard" low order IMEX methods common in many naive partial differential equation applications.

 ## Installation